-- 3.1 To improve lives and economic success through learning and skills. - 3.2 The College Mission Statement, together with the corporate objectives of the College agreed by the Board of Governors from time to time, seek to encapsulate the core purposes and aims of the College. governors should have due regard to these purposes and aims and to the Core Values when conducting the business of the Board and considering the activities and proposed activities of the College. - 3.3 The Board of Governors recognises its obligations to all those with whom it and/or the College have dealings, including students, employees, suppliers, other educational institutions and the wider community.
-In particular, the Board is committed to: - having close regard to the voice of the learner; - combating any discrimination within the College on the grounds of the characteristics protected by the Equality Act 2010 ("the 2010 Act") and promoting equality in accordance with its duty under the 2010 Act: - engaging with the community which the College serves in order to understand and meet its and - observing its duty under the Education (No.2) Act 1986 to take reasonable steps to ensure freedom of speech for members of the
+- 3.1.
+To improve lives and economic success through learning and skills. - 3.2.
+The Institution Mission Statement, together with the corporate objectives of the Institution agreed by the LTE Group Board from time to time, seek to encapsulate the core purposes and aims of the Institution.
+Governors should have due regard to these purposes and aims and to the Core Values when conducting the business of the Board and considering the activities and proposed activities of the Institution. - 3.3.
+The LTE Group Board recognises its obligations to all those with whom it and/or the Institution have dealings, including students, employees, suppliers, other educational institutions and the wider community.
+In particular, the Board is committed to:

+having close regard to the voice of the learner; combating any discrimination within the Institution on the grounds of the characteristics protected by the Equality Act 2010 ("the 2010 Act") and promoting equality in accordance with its duty under the 2010 Act; engaging with the community which the Institution serves in order to understand and meet its and